Setup

 ✔ Are you using TypeScript? … No / YesEach answer updates the final ESLint setup for your project.
 If you prefer to skip the questions, you can pass command-line options to configure everything in one step:

-$ pnpx create-airbnb-x-config --ts --react --use-pnpmThis example sets up ESLint with TypeScript + React rules and installs dependencies using pnpm.
+$ npx create-airbnb-x-config --lang typescript --runtime react --pm pnpm$ yarn dlx create-airbnb-x-config --lang typescript --runtime react --pm pnpm$ pnpx create-airbnb-x-config --lang typescript --runtime react --pm pnpmThis example sets up ESLint with TypeScript + React rules and installs dependencies using pnpm.

 Options